 The Up/Down Method mimics the debate portion of the tournament by creating a double elimination system for speech events.
 Half the contestants actually competing are marked up in each section.
 Three are marked up in a section of five and seven.
 Four may be marked up in a section of seven if an unbreakable triple tie occurs for second place or a triple tie occurs for second or third (see below).
 Five are never marked up.
 If an entry is ranked down twice, it is eliminated from competition.
-Only one judge is required in the first two preliminary rounds, three judges must be used in each subsequent round, and only three judges may be used in the final round (when the number of entries remaining is seven or fewer).
+Only one judge is required in the first two preliminary rounds.
+(Three judges may be used, but if you do so, you cannot go back to using only one.)
+Three judges must be used in each subsequent round, and only three judges may be used in the final round (when the number of entries remaining is seven or fewer).